MalekMansour/CasinoFun/README.md

 * **Dice**: Guess the roll.
 * **Crash**: Cash out before the multiplier crashes.
 * **Higher or Lower**: Predict if the next value is higher or lower.

-## Bugs

-There is a bug that happens when you run out of money it gives you money right away even if you win your bet.